ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 import ballerinax/docker;
 ```

 Now, let’s add the code you need to run the service in Docker.
-This needs to be added under the `endpoint http:Listener` since Docker and Kubernetes annotations are only supported by Listener endpoints.
+This needs to be added under the `endpoint http:Listener` since Docker Config annotation is only supported by Listener endpoints.
+CopyFiles annotation will copy configuration file into the Docker image.

 ```ballerina
 // Docker configurations